5 ways to help reduce your cancer risk through dietPersonal health · Aug 16, 2022

+There are several foods that may help reduce your risk of cancer, as well as others that are associated with a higher risk.
 Despite the hype surrounding certain superfoods and supplements, there is no one food that will prevent the development of cancer.
-But there are dietary steps we can take to help reduce our overall risk of developing the disease.
+But there are steps we can take when it comes to our eating habits that may help reduce our overall risk of developing the disease.

-While certain factors, such as genetics, are beyond our influence, developing healthy eating and lifestyle habits can help diminish our cancer risks.
-These same principles can be customized to guide eating while actively battling a cancer diagnosis — with the help of experienced medical professionals.
+While certain factors such as genetics are beyond our influence, developing healthy eating and lifestyle habits can help diminish our cancer risks.
+With the help of experienced medical professionals, the same principles can be customized to guide eating while actively battling a cancer diagnosis.

 5 dietary tips to help reduce cancer risk